JetBrains/compose-multiplatform/tutorials/HTML/Building_UI/README.md

-# Building the UI with Compose Web
+# Building the UI with with the Compose HTML library

-In this tutorial we will look at several examples that use the Composable DOM DSL to describe the user interface for your web application.
+In this tutorial we will look at several examples that use the Composable HTML/CSS DSL to describe the user interface for your web application.

 ### Entry point

-Compose for Web needs an HTML node that will be a root of its composition.
+The Compose HTML library needs an HTML node that will be a root of its composition.
 Inside this root node, Compose then manages its own DOM tree.

 ``` kotlin
 renderComposable(rootElementId = "root") {